Immigration to France: State provisioning on illegal immigration

-In 2011, 28,000 illegal immigrants were expelled from France.
-The French government set a goal of 35,000 for 2012.
+In 2011, 28,000 of such people were expelled from France.
+The French government set a goal of 35,000 for the next year.
+The initialism 'OQTF', from the 2006 law obligation de quitter le territoire français, is sometimes used for a person who is required to leave France.

 The French government threatened to withdraw from the Schengen accord in 2009, 2011 and 2012.

-As of 2016, many undocumented immigrants tried to jump the fences at Calais and board a train or truck heading for Britain.
+As of 2016, many undocumented immigrants tried to jump the fences at Calais and board a train or truck heading for the United Kingdom.
 The Home Office has agents working alongside French police and immigration agents to prevent unauthorized people from entering the British border zone.